richardklingler/openpnp/openscad/machine/camera/README.md

 ![CP40 tool Changer](Camera_Top_Mount.png)

-This is for the same sized USB camera as the one mounted at the bottom.
+This is for the same sized USB camera as the one mounted at the bottom but contains a square hole if yo uwant to resolder the JST PH 2.0 connecter on the back of the PCB.

 ### Lens adapter